neurobrko/pantheon-240614_homework/README.md

 python3 ugen.py –o [output file] [input file]...\
 It is possible to use also long options, i.e. –-help and --output.\
 The help is also displayed if an incorrect input is provided.

+### Part B – Unit tests
+Create unit tests for the program from the Part A. It is necessary to achieve 100% coverage of relevant code.
+The output is an automatically generated report.